dix6621/audience_lookalike_twitter/README.md

-# Audience Look-a-like Twitter Analytics Tool
+# Audience Lookalike Twitter Analytics Tool

 ## Introduction
 This is a twitter audience lookalike analytics tool.